Data Mining Algorithms (Analysis Services - Data Mining)

 Microsoft Sequence Clustering Algorithm

-The following table provides links to learning resources for each of the data mining algorithms that are provided in SQL Server Data Mining:
+The following section provides links to learning resources for each of the data mining algorithms that are provided in SQL Server Data Mining:

 |Determine the algorithm used by a data mining model||Query the Parameters Used to Create a Mining Model|